FAQs for Graduate students

 15.My application is complete, what do I do now?

-Your completed application is sent to our admissions committee who judge your eligibility to enter our program.
-If you are eligible, we will circulate your file to all graduate faculty members in the Department.
-If a faculty member is interested in meeting with you, that person will contact your directly and arrange to meet or speak with you directly.
+Once we have determined that your application is complete and eligible, it reviewed by faculty members who are considering taking on new graduate students.
+If a faculty member is interested in your application, that person will contact your directly to arrange to meet or speak with you .
+Applicants can expect to receive the results of their application by no later than May 31 of the year of admission.
+This process takes anywhere from 3 weeks to 3 months depending on the cohort of applicants and the number of faculty members actively seeking new students.
 You will be notified by the Department if your application is not successful.
-This process takes anywhere from 3 weeks to 3 months depending on the cohort of applicants and the number of faculty members actively seeking new students.

 16.What are the current tuition fees for student?